Jean Carnahan: Tenure

-Post-Senate
+Family and later life

 In 2004, Carnahan's son, Russ Carnahan, was elected to Congress, and her daughter Robin Carnahan was elected Missouri Secretary of State.
 Robin's bid to follow her mother as a United States senator failed, however, when she was defeated by Republican U.S. Representative Roy Blunt in the 2010 election to succeed retiring Republican Senator Kit Bond.
-Russ Carnahan lost his House seat in the 2012 elections after his district was eliminated, forcing him to run in a Democratic primary against fellow incumbent William Lacy Clay, Jr., whose district encompassing inner-city St. Louis was kept largely intact.
+Russ Carnahan lost his House seat in the 2012 elections after his district was eliminated, forcing him to run in a Democratic primary against fellow incumbent Lacy Clay, whose district encompassing inner-city St. Louis was kept largely intact.

-Since losing her Senate race, Jean Carnahan has continued as an activist and author.
-She has written six books and numerous opinion pieces.
+After losing her Senate race, Carnahan continued as an activist and author.
+She wrote six books and numerous opinion pieces.
 The title of her 2004 book is a phrase used during the 2000 campaign to elect her husband to the Senate after his death, Don't Let the Fire Go Out.

-She is among the former Missouri First Ladies who have participated in the cherry blossom tree planting in Marshfield, Missouri.
+Carnahan died at a hospice facility in Creve Coeur, Missouri, on January 30, 2024, at the age of 90.